arnauddsj/starter-auth/README.md

 Future improvements:
 1 [x] Add Yup validations on the server side as well (important). -> Done as a middleware
-2 [ ] Google, twitter, github passport strategies.
+2 [x] Google, twitter, github, linkedin, facebook passport strategies.
 3 [ ] Better prisma native errors handling.
 4 [ ] Add a simple admin interface for managing users (there is already an admin check logic but not used yet).
 5 [ ] Add simple user profile to let user changes their infos.